 The first match was held in 1872 between teams of 20 from Canada and Great Britain.
 Canada won the first match.
 In 1872 the number of firers in each team was reduced from 20 to 8.

 India have competed since 1874.
-In 1876 the Mother Country team had to be selected from those who had taken part in the National Match and had to include the 2 lowest scorers.
+In 1876 the Great Britain team had to be selected from those who had taken part in the National Match and had to include the 2 lowest scorers.
 Jersey and Guernsey entered for the first time in 1882.
 The Australian states of Victoria and Queensland entered in 1897 as well as New Zealand and Natal of South Africa.
 Australia entered as a country for the first time in 1902 and won the match.
 West Indies entered in 1908 as West India.
 South Africa entered as a country for the first time in 1910.